niblyx-malnus/login/README.md

 9. Install with `|install our %login`.

 # Future Work
 Lots to improve.
 Issues and PRs welcome.
+Please reach out with any comments, questions or suggestions!